Official-Husko/Husko-s-SteamWorkshop-Downloader/README.md

 ~~Entering an invalid id will make the bot crash~~  ***Fixed in 1.4***
 ~~if you enter a link make sure it looks like this https://steamcommunity.com/sharedfiles/filedetails/?id=2674456883 or it will crash~~ ***Fixed in 1.4***
 ~~Bot Will Crash when discord is not running.~~ ***Fixed in 1.5***
-Certain Collection may throw an installation error.
+Certain Collections may throw an installation error.
 This can be safely ignored for now.

 <br>